Like a modern-day Hansel and Gretel, Paulie and Chris get lost in the woods.

 Pussy tries to share a philosophy of love and connection, contrary to Livia’s nihilistic philosophy, with his godchild AJ, but his words come to us in bits and pieces, marred by the static and interference of his FBI wire.
 As affirming as Pussy’s words might have been, it is Livia’s philosophy that has been the dark beacon guiding most of the events in SopranoWorld.
 The Pine Barrens is a geographical incarnation of Livia’s nihilism, a place—as its name suggests—that is barren of love or connection or logic or meaning.
 Livia manages to live on in the series through another incarnation as well…

 The episode begins to the sound of Van Morrison singing “Glooooria, G-L-O-R-I-A.” No matter how Morrison sings it, Gloria spells trouble.
 Tony gets a taste of her bipolar, passive-aggressive personality right in the opening scene, when she tosses his gift into the bay.
-Just when Paulie and Chris are struggling to find their way out of the forest, Tony gets lost in the crags of Gloria’s rocky emotional landscape.
-After distressing events (Paulie and Chris missing-in-action, Hugh’s glaucoma diagnosis) have made Tony late for dinner at Gloria’s place, she throws a heavy London broil at him.
+Later, when Paulie and Chris are struggling to find their way out of the forest, Tony himself gets lost in the crags of Gloria’s rocky emotional landscape.
+After various distressing events (Paulie and Chris missing-in-action, Hugh’s glaucoma diagnosis) cause Tony to arrive late for dinner at Gloria’s place, she throws a heavy London broil at him.
 (In a series that continuously ties food and violence together, this is certainly one of the more unexpected connections.)
 If Tony has not realized by now that his relationship with Gloria is essentially a variation of his relationship with his mother, he definitely understands it with Dr. Melfi’s help by the end of the episode.

 - This is the first of four episodes that Steve Buscemi directs.
 As incredible as his direction is, his greatest contribution to the series, of course, is as the character “Tony Blundetto” in Season 5.